neerolyte/php-lyte-xml/README.md

 The base classes for XML work in php have a few little quirks that annoy me a lot, this is a simple collection of fixes for those annoyances.

-Some of what I'm trying to put in is going to be purely experimental, so you use at you're own risk :)
+Some of what I'm trying to put in is going to be purely experimental, so use at you're own risk :)

 # Features

  * Correctly encodes nested CDATA
- * `XMLReader` expanded `DOMNode`s actually has an `ownerDocument`
+ * Any `XMLReader` expanded `DOMNode` actually has an `ownerDocument`
- * Lazy OO xpaths `LyteDOMDocument` has a `xpath` propery that exists anywhere your doc does
+ * Lazy OO xpaths - `LyteDOMDocument` has a `xpath` propery that exists anywhere your `DOMDocument` does
  * `XPath` functions on `DOMNode`s that know their context
  * Key/Value pair iterator